Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 Europe takes a big step toward a connected mobility data space

 Mobility data is everywhere, from public transport schedules to traffic conditions, vehicle-sharing platforms, logistics systems, and beyond.
 But today, much of this data is fragmented, hard to find, and even harder to combine across different systems and sectors.
-The EMDS aims to change that by creating a shared digital infrastructure that makes data discoverable, accessible, and reusable, all while ensuring trust, control, and sovereignty for those who provide it.
+Imagine a Europe where instead mobility data flows securely and seamlessly between stakeholders and across regions, helping us plan better transport, reduce emissions, and build smarter services for all.
+That’s the vision behind the common European mobility data space (EMDS), a European Commission initiative supported by the deployEMDS project.
+The EMDS aims to create a shared digital infrastructure that makes data discoverable, accessible, and reusable, all while ensuring trust, control, and sovereignty for those who provide it.

 • Provide entry points into the deployEMDS data space, allowing local sites and their stakeholders to promote offers, negotiate digital contracts, and exchange data securely within the defined use cases.